franneck94/Vscode-C-Cpp-Runner/README.md

 🚀 Compile and run your C/C++ code with ease. 🚀

 This extension provides tasks to compile, run and debug your C/C++ code.
-You do not need to know about any compiler commands. 😎
+You do not need to know about any compiler and Makefile commands. 😎
-The extension works on Windows, Linux and MacOS.

 ## Example